Orange Collective

 Co-Founder & COO

-Berkeley CS dropout and former machine learning researcher.
-As COO and co-founder of Luel, runs the two-sided marketplace and collection engine that connects AI teams to vetted contributors, delivering licensed, audit-ready video and audio datasets to spec.
+Berkeley CS dropout and former machine learning researcher focused on human behavioral modeling.
+As COO and co-founder of Luel, runs the two-sided marketplace and collection engine — 500K+ vetted contributors across 96 countries — delivering licensed, audit-ready video and audio datasets to spec.
 Active on Hugging Face (Inigology) and has published the Ego-Realm egocentric dataset sample to demonstrate Luel's rights-cleared, production-ready multimodal data.
 Educated at The King's School, Canterbury before Berkeley.

 Founder signal